 2. Surf in Peru

-Don’t be disheartened when the 10 year old Peruvian girl rips wave after wave in front of you.
-She has clearly been surfing longer than you have.
+Don’t be disheartened when the 10-year-old Peruvian girl carves wave after wave right in front of you.
+She has been surfing longer than you have.

 3. Couchsurf in Lima

 There is nothing like getting to know a city with some quality locals.
 Couchsurfing is that beautiful bridge between backpackers and willing hosts.
 Experience what life is like for Peruvians in this massive sprawling city.

 Shout out to Franco!
 Thanks for the hospitality, amigo!

 Machu Picchu is one of the most iconic and visited places in Peru (not to mention on the planet).
 A staggering one million people A YEAR visit these beautiful Incan ruins.
 Well, I can say I know why people visit: Machu Picchu is truly phenomenal.